CompCogNeuro/sims/ch6/attn/README.md

 > **Question 6.8:** Report the resulting averages from the `TrialStats` table.

-> **Question 6.9:** Compute the invalid-valid difference, and compare it first with that same difference in the intact network, and then with the patient's data as discussed above.
+> **Question 6.9:** Compute the invalid-valid difference, and compare it first with that same difference in the intact network, and then with the normalized patient's data as discussed above (418-350=68ms).

 You should have found that you can simulate the apparent disengage deficit without having a specific "disengager" mechanism (at least qualitatively).